How to Make an Art Studio With Little Space

 Use portable art kits

-Many art supplies are small and portable, so you can work from anywhere.
+Many art supplies are small and portable so you can work from anywhere.
+I really like this travel set* from Winsor and Newton.
 Carry an art pouch filled with all the essentials and work in the work or your local coffee shop.

 Keep your space alive